SELECTED LIVE BOOTLEGS

 Mike Jeffrey's whacky film project "Rainbow Bridge" was behind this.
 The band played on the slopes of an extinct volcano in front of a small crowd of hippies for a "Vibratory Colour/Sound Experiment" (sic).
 Only a few songs have made it onto an official release ("Hey Baby/In From The Storm" and "Foxy Lady") and the rest has been put out by the Hillman and Jeffrey estates on Purple Haze Records and Rock Of Ages respectively.

 Not easy for the crew to set things up after a hike the mountain side and to make matters worse it was a very windy day, resulting a muffled sound for Jimi's vocals.
 The audio quality varies in fact, some tracks benefit from Mitchell overdubs which were done for the film soundtrack, others are rather weak soundboard.
-The one pictured is the Beelzebub remaster.
+The one pictured is the Beelzebub remaster (not a record label, just a fan doing his own thing).
 It is a considerably clearer and punchier than the Purple Haze Records release for example, the challenge being to improve Mitch's drums which got lost in the wind on the day.
 The first set is delivered like a real gig whereas the second is more of a loose jam for the most part.
 I beleive it is the most complete presentation of the show so far.
 The "Hey Baby" from the first set is complete, thanks to patched-in audience tape.
 On some numbers, only Mitch's snare drum can be heard behind Jimi and Billy.

 STOCKHOLM - Stora Scenen, Grona Lund, Tivoli Garden: 31 August 1970 - Excellent Audience recording (4th source)